robhowley/nhlscrapi/README.rst

   # scrape all remaining reports
   game.load_all()

-Current Release: v0.3.7
+Current Release: v0.4.0
 ------------------------
 This is a pre-release and is not stable and fully fit for production.
 The first full stable release (v1.0.0) will be made available once the framework for all `NHL game reports <http://www.nhl.com/ice/gamestats.htm?fetchKey=20142ALLSATAll&sort=gameDate&viewName=teamRTSSreports>`_ are completed.
-Currently, Play-by-Play, Home/Away TOI, Roster and Face-off Comparison reports are functional.
+Currently, Play-by-Play, Home/Away TOI, Roster, Face-off Comparison and Event Summary reports are functional.

 License
 --------
 The NHL Scraper API is a free Python library provided under Apache License version 2.0.

   - Free software: Apache License, v2.0
-  - Documentation: (coming eventually)
+  - Documentation: `nhlscrapi: NHL Scraper API <http://pythonhosted.org/nhlscrapi/>`_